 Our reach has grown as well.
 We now provide services to many Allen County member congregations, as well as the wider community, in northern Indiana.
-With a budget of more than $3.2 million and more than 60 full- and part-time staff, LSSI is the largest private provider of emergency assistance in Allen County.
+LSS has a budget of more than $3.0 million and more than 60 full- and part-time staff.
 In 1978, LSSI became the first Allen County social-service agency to be accredited by the Council on Accreditation for Children and Families (COA), an accreditation we maintain today.

 And while our programs and services have changed in response to our neighbors' needs, our expression of Christ's love to a hurting community remains steadfast, just as Pastor Wambsganss' did over a century ago.
 Without regard to income or ability, we continue to care for and serve people through the love of Jesus Christ.